 Throughout the year the Department of Geography's seminar series will include climate change related topics and will also be relevant to developing and planning your research.
 The seminar series will typically take place on Thursday afternoons at 4.00 pm with some delivered as a lunchtime workshop.
-Seminars will be available online and links provided for each.
 The series will introduce students to frontier research/research design in geography, environment and climate and examine how researchers seek to formulate research questions.
 Students will be exposed to key issues in research, particularly developing suitable methodologies in addressing specific research questions.
-Each seminar will be delivered by a national or international researcher, who will provide detail on the methodology they have applied in a specific project.
-The researcher will illustrate issues and methodological challenges associated with undertaking research.
 A full schedule of topics will be provided in due course.
 As valued postgraduate members of the Geography community it is expected that you attend and participate in seminars.